 - violent or armed actions or serious threats of any such actions;

 - measures of any domestic, foreign or international government;

 - measures by a supervisory authority;

 - actions of boycott;

-- labor irregularities at third parties or among its own personnel;
+- labour disputes at third parties or among its own staff;

-Article 43: Amendments and additions to the General Conditions.
+Article 43: Amendments and additions to the General Conditions

-The text of these General Conditions and of any amendment thereof introduced by the Bank shall always be available for inspection at the offices of the Bank.
-In addition the Bank shall be prepared at all times to send a copy of the prevailing text to the client, at his request.
+The text of these General Conditions and of any amendment thereof introduced by the Bank will always be available for inspection at the offices of the Bank and can be consulted on its website.
+In addition the Bank is always prepared to send a copy of the applicable text to the client, on request.

-These (revised) General Conditions shall enter into force as and from the date on which they are lodged with the court registry of the Court in First Instance in Curaçao.
+These (revised) General Terms and Conditions will supersede all prior General Conditions and will enter into force as and from the date on which they are filed with the court registry of the Court of First Instance of Curaçao.